voyagermesh/voyager/docs/reference/operator/voyager_coordinator.md

-      --burst int                    The maximum burst for throttle (default 1000000) --cert-dir string              Path where tls certificates are stored for HAProxy (default "/etc/ssl/private/haproxy") -c, --cloud-provider string        Name of cloud provider -h, --help                         help for haproxy-controller
+      --burst int                    The maximum burst for throttle (default 1000000) --cert-dir string              Path where tls certificates are stored for HAProxy (default "/etc/ssl/private/haproxy") -c, --cloud-provider string        Name of cloud provider --config-dir string            Path where HAProxy config is stored (default "/shared/etc/haproxy") -h, --help                         help for coordinator
       --ingress-api-version string   API version of ingress resource --ingress-name string          Name of ingress resource
       --kubeconfig string            Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string                The address of the Kubernetes API server (overrides any value in kubeconfig) --qps float32                  The maximum QPS to the master from this client (default 1e+06) --resync-period duration       If non-zero, will re-list this often.
-Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 10m0s)
+Otherwise, re-list will be delayed as long as possible (until the upstream source closes the watch or times out. (default 10m0s)
 ```

 ### Options inherited from parent commands

 ```
-      --alsologtostderr                  log to standard error as well as files --bypass-validating-webhook-xray   if true, bypasses validating webhook xray checks --enable-analytics                 Send analytical events to Google Analytics (default true) --log-flush-frequency duration     Maximum number of seconds between log flushes (default 5s) --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files --stderrthreshold severity         logs at or above this threshold go to stderr --use-kubeapiserver-fqdn-for-aks   if true, uses kube-apiserver FQDN for AKS cluster to workaround https://github.com/Azure/AKS/issues/522 (default true)
+      --bypass-validating-webhook-xray   if true, bypasses validating webhook xray checks --enable-analytics                 Send analytical events to Google Analytics (default true) --use-kubeapiserver-fqdn-for-aks   if true, uses kube-apiserver FQDN for AKS cluster to workaround https://github.com/Azure/AKS/issues/522 (default true)
-  -v, --v Level                          log level for V logs
-      --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

 ### SEE ALSO

-* [voyager](/docs/reference/voyager.md)	 - Voyager by Appscode - Secure L7/L4 Ingress Controller for Kubernetes
+* [voyager](/docs/reference/operator/voyager.md)	 - Voyager by AppsCode - Secure L7/L4 Ingress Controller for Kubernetes